abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab7.md

     ![](../media/lab-07/image8.png)

 5. You will be navigated to **Build your first report screen**.
-There will be options to build a report using excel, csv, enter data manually or to pick a published semantic model.
+There will be options to build a report using Excel, CSV, enter data manually, or pick a published semantic model.
 We have created a semantic model in the previous labs, so let's use that.
-Select **Pick a published semantic model** option.
+Select the **Pick a published semantic model** option.

     ![](../media/lab-07/image9upd.png)